Cray-HPE/hms-build-image-workflows/README.md

   - [peter-evans/create-or-update-comment@v1](https://github.com/peter-evans/create-or-update-comment/tree/v1)

 ### Full example
-Sample build and publish docker images workflow (`.github/workflows/build_and_release_image.yaml`) in used by the [hms-power-control repository](https://github.com/Cray-HPE/hms-power-control/blob/develop/.github/workflows/build_and_release_image.yaml).
+Sample build and publish docker images workflow (`.github/workflows/build_and_release_image.yaml`) in use by the [hms-power-control repository](https://github.com/Cray-HPE/hms-power-control/blob/develop/.github/workflows/build_and_release_image.yaml).

 **IMPORTANT** when creating or migrating a repository to use this workflow make sure that the value for `.jobs.build_and_release.with.image-name` is set to the desired image name for the repository.
 ```yaml